cytoscape/cytoscape-manual/docs/Linkout.md

 internal to Cytoscape.
 The defaults include a number of links such as Entrez, SGD, iHOP, and Google, as well as a number of species-specific links.
-In addition to the default links, users can customize the **External Links** menu and add (or remove) links by editing the linkout properties (found under **Edit → Preferences → Properties...**).
+In addition to the default links, users can customize the **External Links** menu and add (or remove) links by using the Cytoscape Preferences Editor (found under **Edit → Preferences → Properties...** and selecting *linkout*).

-External links are listed as *'key'-'value'* pairs in the `linkout.props` file where *key* specifies the name of the link and *value* is the search URL.
-The LinkOut menus are organized in a hierarchical structure that is specified in the key.
-Linkout key terms specific for nodes start with the keyword `nodelinkouturl`, for edges this is `edgelinkouturl`.
+External links are listed as *'key'-'value'* pairs in the editor where *Property Name* specifies the name of the link and *Value* is the search URL.
+LinkOut menus are organized in a hierarchical structure that is specified as part of the key.
+Linkout key terms specific to nodes start with the keyword `nodelinkouturl`; for edges this is `edgelinkouturl`.

 For example, the following entry: